 Well, this is so not the case — and thank god for my forever-single ass, because to think that I’d have to wait for Prince Charming to swim in those blue blue waters is low-key heartbreaking.

 Sure, the people surrounding me were predominantly couples, but very few in-your-face newlyweds.
-More common were small families and groups of friends, meaning that I didn’t feel out of place during my time in Maldives.
+More common were small families and groups of friends, meaning that I didn’t feel out of place during my time visiting different resorts in the Maldives.

 3. The Maldives is doing its best to be sustainable, but it’s unclear if it’ll be enough

 According to some estimates, the Maldives will either lose 77% to nearly all of their land by the end of the century.
 The Maldives is the flattest nation on Earth — its highest point is not even 3 meters above sea level — with 80% of its land lying a meter below sea level.
 As such, it’s especially susceptible to global warming and rising sea levels.

 Despite this, Maldivians have their eyes locked on a hopeful future.
 New resorts are springing up; plans to expand the airport and encourage industry on these islands are in the works.
 For being the flattest nation in the world and 99% water, Maldivians don’t seem particularly worried about the rising sea levels — or if they are, they’re doing a good job faking it.

 That said, many of the resorts are doing a lot to be sustainable.
 Two of the four resorts I stayed at (Bandos and Kanuhura) have water bottling or desalination plants right on island, drastically reducing their use of plastics by providing drinkable water in reusable glass bottles instead.
 Virtually all resorts have their own waste management and water treatment facilities on island.